yraffah/yraffah.github.io/about.md

 ## Personal Info ##

-My name is Yousef Raffa, a Saudi born and lives in Jeddah, Saudi Arabia and I’m married to a lovely wife who ~~is working~~ used to work as a KG teacher.
+My name is Yousef Raffa, a Saudi born and lives in Jeddah, Saudi Arabia and I’m married to a lovely wife who <s>is working</s> used to work as a KG teacher.
 We have a cute girl named Maryam and were recently blessed with Yahya, which is an Arabic name for John!.

 I’m very much interested in web technologies, gadgets, computers, and IT in general, yet, I’m mainly focused on security, networking and operating systems.
 I’ve been working with Linux and FreeBSD for more than 10 years now, in addition to other commercial Unices like Sun Solaris, HP-UX and Mac OS X. My favourite operating systems are FreeBSD and Mac OS X, as I use both on my personal computers.